 Check Book Sales: You can check the number of books sold in a certain period – like 30 or 90 days.
 To do that, open your report page and locate where dates are written beside the “units ordered” you will see a dropdown menu, click on it and select the date of the sales range you want to view.
 After, you can click on “Update.”
 The units sold within that range will be displayed.
 If you want to change it, go back to the page, click the dropdown menus, and click on the date you want to view sales.

 Furthermore, as you click the drop-down menu and select the duration of sales, the number of KENP reads for such a period will be displayed.

-Generate Book Report: If you want to generate a report of units sold for a certain period, scroll down to the bottom of the page and click generate report.
+Generate Book Report: If you want to generate a report of units sold for a certain period, scroll down to the bottom of the page and click generate a report.
 Your sales report for the duration will be downloaded.
 You can also report at the bottom of the page any issues you have.
 There is a kdp help page below to report any issues.

-Contact Support: After checking your sales dashboard, if you need assistance please contact kdp support below the page.
+Contact Support: After checking your sales dashboard, if you need assistance, please contact kdp support below the page.
 They will respond to you with detailed feedback on your issue.

 I hope you have learned something from the article.